 You can easily make this sesame brittle by using white sesame as well or half and half even.
 We prefer black sesame because of it’s deeper aroma and it’s high in protein, vitamin b, fiber and contains more calcium and iron than white sesame.
 Two things I desperately need in winter.
 In Taiwan a malt syrup is used as part of the sweetener but it’s not as easy to find in the US so honey is used to replace the malt syrup.
 However honey is much sweeter than malt syrup, so less of it is used in this recipe.

 I usually purchase my black sesame seeds raw and unhulled, I find them to be more flavorful but it takes a bit more work to prep.
-In order to really release the flavors and aromas in black sesame, the seeds have to be washed then drained then toasted before it is used.
-I prefer toasting black sesames in a pan or wok when it comes to black sesame seeds.
+In order to really release the flavors and aromas of black sesame, the seeds have to be washed then drained then toasted before it is used.
+I prefer toasting black sesame in a pan or wok.
 White sesame seeds can be toasted in the oven at 300F (150C) for about 7 minutes or until golden but when it comes to black sesame it’s hard to tell the difference in color.
-Add the washed and drained sesame in a wok, turn the heat to medium high and stir occasionally.
+Add the washed and drained sesame to a wok, turn the heat to medium-high and stir occasionally.
 After the water has all evaporated, stir constantly until the black sesame seeds start popping.
-Remove from heat when the sesame starts popping every 2 seconds and let cool, over roasting it will make the seeds bitter and effect the taste of your sesame brittle.
+Remove from heat when the sesame starts popping every 2 seconds and let cool, over-roasting it will make the seeds bitter and affect the taste of your sesame brittle.

 I WOULD LOVE TO KNOW WHAT YOU THINK OF THIS RECIPE, COMMENT BELOW OR #CHEWEXPERIMENT ON INSTAGRAM AND LET ME KNOW!!!